Australia’s Coober Pedy: An Underground World

 Accommodation options range from campgrounds and caravan parks to unique and comfortable underground hotels.

-Radekas Downunder, at 1 Oliver Street, (+61 8 8672 5223), is a centrally located backpackers inn and motel with both underground and above ground lodging.
-Bunk beds in the dormitory run about US$20; private budget doubles are $50; private double rooms with bathrooms cost $96.
+Radekas Downunder, at 1 Oliver Street, (+61 8 8672 5223), is a centrally located backpackers inn and motel with both underground and above-ground lodging.
 Radekas offers several tours, including the four-hour Desert Breakaways tour I booked ($46).

-For something closer to luxury, the Desert Cave Hotel on Hutchison Street +61 8 8672 5688) also has above and underground suites, with the usual room amenities plus a pool, gym and sauna, an upmarket restaurant, and an “underground bar and gaming room.”
-Doubles are $182; several tours are also on hand here.
+For something closer to luxury, the Desert Cave Hotel on Hutchison Street +61 8 8672 5688) also has above and underground suites, with the usual room amenities plus a pool, gym, and sauna, an upmarket restaurant, and an “underground bar and gaming room.”
+Doubles are $220 several tours are also on hand here.

 Umberto’s, in the Desert Cave Hotel, offers creative Australian cuisine (think kangaroo, fish, and regional beef) and a largely Australian wine list, in more upscale environs.
 Dinner for two with a bottle of wine runs about $80.